curtisnlogan/curtisnlogan/README.md

 ### Junior Full-Stack Developer

 I'm a passionate and driven developer-in-training, currently building a robust skill set in the **Code Institute's Full-Stack Developer Bootcamp**.
-My journey into tech began from the ground up, fueled by a love for problem-solving—a passion solidified by completing half of **Harvard's CS50P program** before diving headfirst into my bootcamp.
+My journey into tech began from the ground up, fueled by a love for problem-solving—a passion solidified by completing half of **Harvard's CS50P program** and numerous other online courses before diving headfirst into my bootcamp.

 I am based in the **📍 Manchester Area, United Kingdom**, and I'm actively seeking opportunities to apply my skills to real-world challenges, contribute to meaningful open-source projects, and begin my professional career in tech.